luong-komorebi/Awesome-Linux-Software/README.md

 ### Productivity

 #### Automation
-- [Actionaz](http://actionaz.org/) - Automation tasks utility for Ubuntu/Linux
+- [Actionaz](http://actionaz.org/) - An utility for task automation Ubuntu/Linux.
 - [Autokey](https://code.google.com/archive/p/autokey/) - A desktop automation utility for Linux allows you to manage collection of scripts and phrases, and assign abbreviations and hotkeys to these.
 - [Caffeine](https://launchpad.net/caffeine) - Prevents Ubuntu from automatically going to sleep.